buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Types/IfcStructuralSurfaceMemberTypeEnum.md

 This enumeration distinguishes between different types of structural surface members, such as the typical mechanical function of walls, slabs and shells.

-> HISTORY&nbsp; New enumeration in IFC2x2.
+> HISTORY  New enumeration in IFC2x2.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Renamed from _IfcStructuralSurfaceTypeEnum_.
+> IFC4 CHANGE  Renamed from _IfcStructuralSurfaceTypeEnum_.

 ## Items